marcelodevops/pythontechnicalassignment/README.md

 ---

-## Technical assignment: You are tasked with creaGng a simplified cloud-based application deployment pipeline using GitHub Actions and AWS services.
+## Technical assignment: You are tasked with creating a simplified cloud-based application deployment pipeline using GitHub Actions and AWS services.